 Pea tendrils are easy to grow and nutritious.
 These mild flavoured greens can be used in a variety of dishes, including salads, sandwiches, raw food dishes or Asian stir-fries.

-How to Grow Pea Tendril Sprouts
+How to Grow Pea Tendril Microgreens

 Growing medium: Soil or coir peat.